Money Matters Informational Sessions

 How is FAFSA or other financial aid applied to my bill?

 Financial aid such as FAFSA, scholarships, and loans will automatically appear as credits on your eBill once they are disbursed.
-You do not need to apply each semester unless you're using private loans, which typically require reapplication each term.
+You do not need to apply each semester unless you are using private loans, which typically require reapplication each term.

 Can I use a 529 plan and a Parent PLUS Loan together?